KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession1/part_3_body_section_headers.md

     ![](/assets/secondTag.png)

-    3. In between the `div.row` add a third div with the class  `col-sm-12`.
     {% hint style='info' %}
     Classes are often used to apply styling to elements - we will learn about styling next month.
 We'll see this in action later in the worksheet.
 For now, don't worry too much about what the classes mean - we're focusing on the HTML this month.
     {% endhint %}